microsoft/vscode-docs/docs/setup/network.md

 DateApproved: 6/8/2017
 MetaDescription: Setup VS Code's Network Connection.
 ---
-# Networking in Visual Studio Code
+# Network Connections in Visual Studio Code

 Visual Studio Code is built on top of [Electron](https://electron.atom.io/) and benefits from all the networking stack capabilities of [Chromium](https://www.chromium.org/).
 This also means that VS Code users get much of the networking support available in [Google Chrome](https://www.google.com/chrome/index.html).

-## Common Hostnames
+## Common hostnames

 A handful of features within VS Code require network communication to work, such as the auto-update mechanism, querying and installing extensions, and telemetry.
 For these features to work properly in a proxy environment, you must have the product correctly configured.